sumeetg23/PROFQ/README.md

         (Required Only for demultiplex task) List of barcodes separate by a comma.
 EXAMPLE: TAGTGC,ACGTGA,TGACGT

+    --mismatches
+        (Optional.)
+Maximum number of mismatches allowed to map to a barcode.
+If a sequenced barcode matches to more than 1 expected barcode with the same number of mismatches, the read will not be assigned to either barcode.
+DEFAULT: 2

     --options
         Prints a brief help message and exits.